ilimugur/CompetitiveTester/README.md

 ### What's next?

 Extending the randomized data functions would be nice.
-Range query generation, floating point generation (with precision)  and certain tree structures are on the top of my list in that area.
-It can be extended even further if domains such as computation geometry are to be considered.
+Range query generation and certain tree structures are on the top of my list in that area.
+It can be extended even further if domains such as computational geometry are to be considered.

 Some online judges are relatively tolerant of whitespace issues, and it would be nice to add some flexibility about that.
 Currently, even an extra newline character at the end of the output causes a mismatch.